 Ocracoke Fig Festival

-We’ll celebrate our sweetest tradition in late August with the Annual Ocracoke Fig Festival in the Community Square.
+We’ll celebrate our sweetest tradition in August with the Annual Ocracoke Fig Festival in the Community Square.
 Local vendors provide fresh figs, fig preserves, local cookbooks, fig-smoked BBQ and other fig-tastic items.

 More on Ocracoke Fig Festival:

 The Ocracoke Fig Festival is a celebration of all things fig and is designed to honor the island’s long history and passion for figs and to share it with new generations and newcomers.
 The two-day event features booths of locally made fig creations, fig history, fig tastings, a fig cake bake-off, a square dance, and old-fashioned crafts, and games.
 Figs were introduced to the island more than 200 years ago.
 Now, there are at least nine types of figs grown on the island.

 The festival opens Friday evening at the Ocracoke Preservation Museum, where local fig historian Chester Lynn will give an informative talk about Ocracoke’s fig history and culture.
 Buy a ticket and make your vote for the “Best Fig Preserves.”
 Bring your dancing shoes for the evening event–an old-fashioned Ocracoke Square Dance, called by Philip Howard with music by folk band Molasses Creek.